| Pro-people Media (English) Empowering Rural People through

 of information in the rural area and the empowerment of the rural

+people.
 (Danish Translation of this article was published

 in POLITICAN May,13(?), 1998.
 Special Supplimentary Issue on the